sparkflows/sparkflows-docs/docs/user-guide/time-series/time_series_visualizations.rst

    * - Charts
      - Description
    * - Line
-     - Perfect for series of data points to form a continuous line.
+     - A line chart, also known as a line plot, is a type of chart that is commonly used to display the trend of a variable over time.
+Line charts are often used for visualizing time series data, such as stock prices, weather data, or other types of data that change over time.
    * - Bar
-     - Bar charts are a fundamental visualization for comparing values between groups of data.
-Best way to represent Categorical data.
+     - A bar chart, also known as a bar plot, is a type of chart that is commonly used to display the distribution of a dataset.When working with time series data, a bar chart can be useful for showing the distribution of the data across different time periods, or to compare the values of a variable over different time periods.
    * - Scatter
      - Scatter plots are used to observe relationships between variables.
+A scatter plot can be created for both univariate and multivariate data.
+   * - Box plots
+     - A box plot, also known as a box-and-whisker plot, is a type of chart commonly used to display the distribution of a dataset.
+A box plot can be created for both univariate and multivariate data.
+When working with time series data, a box plot can be useful for showing the distribution of the data across different time periods.
    * - Histogram
-     - Histograms are a type of graph that shows the distribution of a dataset.
-They graph the percentage or the number of instances of different categories.
+     - A histogram is a type of chart that is commonly used to display the distribution of a dataset.
+Like a box plot, a histogram can be created for both univariate and multivariate data.When working with time series data, a histogram can be useful for showing the distribution of the data across different time periods.
-   * - Pie
-     - Illustrate the percentage breakdown of a small number of data points, then they can be very effective.

 Charts : LineChart
 ==================